 Bank fishing is typically recommended for most of the Los Pinos River whether you head north or south of the Vallecito Reservoir, but pack some waders if you plan on heading towards the northern stretch through the canyon.

 The brush can get pretty thick along the banks of the canyon base.
 In some areas, you may be forced to wade in order to maintain a solid footing without snagging your line every other cast.
 A 9-foot rod with a 3- to 5-weight usually works best for this area,

-There are a number of area fly shops that publish ABC River fishing reports.
+There are a number of area fly shops that publish Los Pinos River fishing reports.
 A few to check out are listed below.